 help you, should you wish to contest the payor's dispute.

-about N.S.F. checks?
-And can we use the services of a check-guarantee
+about N.S.F. cheques?
+And can we use the services of a cheque-guarantee

 drafts issued and deposited through our service are effectively

-exactly the same as checks which you have received by mail,
+exactly the same as cheques which you have received by mail,

 and deposited into your account.
 They are "soft"